 "No deal" safely averted?

-The government has rejected the challenge, arguing that the European Council decision has legal force, and that the UK's exit date was changed as a matter of international law when that decision came into effect on 22 March.
-The legislative instrument tabled on 25 March is required only (in the government's view) to remove "confusion" that would flow from a clash between international law and UK domestic law.
-In any event, on 27 March the House of Commons voted in favour of the change of definition by 441 to 105 votes.
-It now remains for the House of Lords to vote in favour of the amendment.
-However, that vote was not listed on the House of Lords order paper for 28 March, and no business was scheduled for the House of Lords on 29 March.
-Consequently, legal certainty can be achieved only by fitting an emergency vote into the House of Lords schedule before the 29 March deadline, or by taking a relaxed view that any vote carried next week would have retrospective effect.
+The government has rejected the challenge, arguing that the European Council decision has legal force and that the UK's exit date was changed as a matter of international law when that decision came into effect on March 22nd.
+The legislative instrument tabled on March 25th is required only (in the government's view) to remove "confusion" that would flow from a clash between international law and UK domestic law.
+In any event, on March 27th the House of Commons voted in favor of the change of definition by 441 to 105 votes.
+It now remains for the House of Lords to vote in favor of the amendment.
+However, that vote was not listed on the House of Lords order paper for March 28th, and no business was scheduled for the House of Lords on March 29th.
+Consequently, legal certainty can be achieved only by fitting an emergency vote into the House of Lords schedule before the March 29th deadline, or by taking a relaxed view that any vote carried next week would have retrospective effect.
 Judged by relative order of magnitude, this is a minor problem.

 It is striking, though, that 105 MPs voted, in effect, for a "no deal" Brexit.

 Advocates of the "indicative vote" procedure insist that it might yet deliver a viable outcome.
-In the first major vote of 27 March, the government failed in its attempt to block the second day of indicative voting, scheduled for 1 April.
-In that stage of the procedure, MPs will be faced with fewer proposals, and will be asked to place them in order of preference.
+In the first major vote of March 27th, the government failed in its attempt to block the second day of indicative voting, scheduled for April 1st.
+In that stage of the procedure, MPs will be faced with fewer proposals and will be asked to place them in order of preference.
 The residual hope remains that this might lead to an approach that could command even a bare majority.

-However, the "indicative vote" procedure on 27 March also saw 160 MPs vote in favour of a "no deal" Brexit on 12 April.
+However, the "indicative vote" procedure on March 27th also saw 160 MPs vote in favor of a "no deal" Brexit on April 12th.
 It is clear that there remains a core of MPs committed to what many refer to as a "hard" Brexit, but which its advocates prefer to call a "clean" Brexit.

 When is a resignation not a resignation?

-The "indicative votes" procedure would be unnecessary if the government could secure a vote in favour of the WA.
-To that end, Prime Minister Theresa May indicated that she would be willing to step down if MPs were to vote in favour of the WA.
-However, refusal by the Democratic Unionist Party (DUP) to alter its position, together with the significant residual vote in favour of a "no deal" Brexit leaves the government uncertain of its ability to carry a third vote on the WA.
+The "indicative votes" procedure would be unnecessary if the government could secure a vote in favor of the WA.
+To that end, Prime Minister Theresa May indicated that she would be willing to step down if MPs were to vote in favor of the WA.
+However, refusal by the Democratic Unionist Party (DUP) to alter its position, together with the significant residual vote in favor of a "no deal" Brexit leaves the government uncertain of its ability to carry a third vote on the WA.

 While it remains possible that the WA could be brought back for a third vote, the precise timing of the Prime Minister's resignation remains uncertain.
 Indeed, given that the offer to resign was made conditional on approval of the WA, it is far from clear whether the Prime Minister will seek to remain in office, or will be brought down by some other means.